domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 MYOB (and BYOB): Mind your own business (and, while you're at it, bring your own beer).

 Use the Oxford comma.
-It is more professional, accurate, and precise.
-(Later _todo: Turn this life mantra into an Oxford comma pun.
-Any ideas?)
+It is more professional, accurate and precise.
+See, doesn't that bother you, too?

 Always check first if the milk is spoiled or else you shall greatly regret it.
 (This advice applies not only to gastrointestinal issues but also on a broad scale including in relationships.)